 Enjoy A Lucrative Salary And High Personal Fulfillment As You Help Researchers Apply New Technologies To Their Work

-Introducing The Application Scientist Assembly By Cheeky Scientist
+Introducing The Application Scientist Career Library By Cheeky Scientist

-Reverse-Engineer Your Ideal Application Scientist Position with A Certified and Targeted Training Program
+Reverse-Engineer Your Ideal Application Scientist Position with An Expert-Guided and Targeted Mentor Program

-“The Application Scientist Assembly (ASA) covers a lot of valuable information for PhDs interested in the application scientist career path.
-The program covers important topics such as the difference between field application and technical application scientist, the soft skills you need to highlight to succeed in the application scientist hiring process, and the career trajectory for application scientists.
-Gaining experience as an application scientist opens the door for different career moves – both vertical and horizontal – and the ASA covers this in detail.”
+“The Application Scientist Career Library covers a lot of valuable information for PhDs interested in the application scientist career path.
+The program covers important topics such as the difference between field application and technical application scientists, the knowledge you need to highlight to succeed in the application scientist hiring process, and the career trajectory for application scientists.
+Gaining experience as an application scientist opens the door for different career moves – both vertical and horizontal – and the Application Scientist Career Library covers this in detail.”

-“Each module of the ASA program is packed with a lot of interesting information, as well as easy to follow and engaging.
-The program does an amazing job describing the role and day to day of an application scientist.
+“Each module of the Application Scientist Career Library is packed with a lot of interesting information, as well as easy-to-follow and engaging content.
+The program does an amazing job describing the role and day-to-day of an application scientist.
 I found the description of the hiring process and the information about how to give an industry presentation extremely useful.
 It might seem evident, but it's not that easy to realize all the differences between Academia and Industry and how to present things in these two worlds.”